Skip to main content

 What is Cetirizine?

-What is cetirizine used for?
+What are cetirizine tablets used for?

-How does cetirizine hydrochloride work?
+How do cetirizine dihydrochloride tablets work?

 How to take over the counter cetirizine

-If you’re taking over the counter cetirizine such as BENADRYL® One a Day tablets to relieve your allergy symptoms, make sure you’re following the below advice:
+If you’re taking over the counter cetirizine, such as BENADRYL® One a Day tablets to relieve your allergy symptoms, make sure you’re following the below advice:

 • Read all directions on the product package carefully before taking the medication.